Prometheus 6.2.1 was released on July 13, 2016.

 Instructions for IT Administrators

 The Prometheus Setup Wizard installs an Intel C++ redistributable library package.
-The installation of this redistributable library package requires a system reboot.
-The Prometheus Setup Wizard cannot complete until this reboot occurs and a system administrator logs back on to the computer.
-The following instructions describe how IT Administrators responsible for automating the Prometheus installer can avoid the reboot requirement:
+The installation of this redistributable library is why the Prometheus Setup Wizard typically requires a system restart.
+The following instructions describe how IT Administrators responsible for automating software installations can avoid the system restart.

 - Download the appropriate Intel C++ redistributable library package for Windows from the Intel® Developer Zone website.
 The required redistributable library package is called Update 4.
 The ZIP archive download should contain a file called w_ccompxe_redist_intel64_2013_sp1.4.237.msi.